-Background: Standard therapy of acute promyelocytic leukemia has long relied on the combination of All-trans-retinoic acid (ATRA) and chemotherapy.
-The introduction of arsenic trioxide (ATO) in APL treatment has allowed achievement of similarly high remission and survival rates coupled with significantly reduced myelosuppression.
-Recent results of the APL0406 trial by the GIMEMA-AMLSG-SAL study groups showed that the combination of ATRA and arsenic trioxide (ATO) is superior to standard ATRA and chemotherapy (CHT) in front-line therapy of low/intermediate risk acute promyelocytic leukemia (APL).
-The implications of these results for the clinical practice of APL patients in Germany have been uncertain given the fact that ATO is not formally licensed for front-line therapy of APL.
+Background: Standard therapy of acute promyelocytic leukemia (APL) has long relied on the combination of All- trans -retinoic acid (ATRA) and chemotherapy.
+The introduction of arsenic trioxide (ATO) into APL treatment resulted in similarly high remission and survival rates coupled with significantly reduced myelosuppression.
+Recent results of the APL0406 trial by the GIMEMA-AMLSG-SAL study groups showed that the combination of ATRA and ATO is superior to standard ATRA and chemotherapy (CHT) in front-line therapy of low/intermediate-risk APL.
+The implications of these results for the clinical practice of APL patients in Germany have been uncertain given the fact that ATO has only recently been licensed for front-line therapy in APL subgroups.

-Results: As of August 1st 2016, 88 patients have been included into the study with a median age of 57 years (range 22-87).
-All had newly diagnosed APL (100%) with 66% (n=58) being of low/intermediate risk according to the Sanz score.
-Out of those patients 76% (n=44) received an ATO-ATRA based induction regimen followed by a median of 4 courses of consolidation (according to the APL 0406 study).Of 41 patients evaluable for response to induction, 40/41 (98%) patients achieved complete remission (CR) with the ATRA-ATO arms.
-Early death rate within 30 days of therapy was 2% (1/44).
-After a median follow-up of 12 months, the event-free survival, cumulative incidence of relapse and overall survival at 12 months for these patients were 97%, 0% and 97%, respectively.
-Therapy was well tolerated and no new safety signals have been obtained.
+Results: As of August 1st 2017, 150 patients (median age 54 years; range 19-87) with newly diagnosed APL have been included into the study.
+Among all patients 67% (n=100) were low/intermediate-risk according to the Sanz score.
+Out of these patients 77% (n=77) received an ATO-ATRA based induction regimen followed by a median of 4 courses of ATO-ATRA consolidation (according to the APL 0406 study).Of 76 patients treated by ATRA-ATO regimen that were evaluable for response to induction, 75 (99%) patients achieved a complete remission (CR).
+One patient died within 30 days of therapy resulting in an early death rate of 1%.
+After a median follow-up of 14 months, event-free survival, cumulative incidence of relapse and overall survival at 12 months for these patients were 97%, 2% and 97%, respectively.
+The therapy was well tolerated and no new safety signals have been obtained.

 Asterisk with author names denotes non-ASH members.